-Prerequisite, 9 credits of sociology or Industrial Management.
+Prerequisite, 9 credits of sociology of Industrial Management.
 Comparison of formal and informal structures in industrial organizations; analysis of work roles and status systems; communication processes; relation of work plant to community and society.

 385:440/540.
-URBAN RESEARCH METHODS I.
+URBAN RESEARCH METHODS I. 4 credits.